PombertLab/SYNY/README.md

 4. Identifies sample-wide conserved genes, as well as missing or unique proteins for each species.
 5. Generates configuration files/templates for plotting with [Circos](https://circos.ca/).

-SYNY can be run utilizing the master script as follows:<br>
+SYNY can be run from the master script as follows:<br>
 ```
 run_SYNY.pl \
   -a *.gbff \